LucasEnard/formation-template-python/README.md

 # 10. Getting access to an extern database using a db-api

 In this section, we will create an operation to save our objects in an extern database.
-We will be using the db-api, as well as the other docker container that we set up, with postgre on it.
+We will be using the db-api, as well as the other docker container that we set up, with Postgres on it.

 ## 10.1.
 Prerequisites
-In order to use postgre we need psycopg2 which is a python module allowing us to connect to the postegre database with a simple command.<br>
+In order to use Postgres we need psycopg2 which is a python module allowing us to connect to the Postgres database with a simple command.<br>
-It was already done automatically but for informations,the steps are : access the inside of the docker container to install psycopg2 using pip3.<br>Once you are in the terminal enter :
+It was already done automatically but for information,the steps are : access the inside of the docker container to install psycopg2 using pip3.<br>Once you are in the terminal enter :
 ```
 pip3 install psycopg2-binary
 ```